ostamand/ostamand.github.io/_posts/2019-04-01-esp8266-micropython-setup.md

 # Introduction

 I used CircuitPython for my last project and I have to say I really enjoyed it.
-For my next project, I wanted to use some [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821) laying arround.
-Unfortunately, they are not compatible with CirtuitPython therefore, I decided to give a try at [MicroPython](http://www.micropython.org/).
+For my next one, I wanted to use some [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821) laying arround.
+Unfortunately, they are not compatible with CirtuitPython.
+Therefore, I decided to give a try at [MicroPython](http://www.micropython.org/).

 This post is a concise summary of the development setup I am using.